wuyadie/SerialProxy/README.md

                                                ---[SERIAL]--- | USB To SERIAL Adapter |
                                                               -------------------------
 ```
+An optional second PC can be used against memory analysis by any anticheat.

 Preparation: Check this [Tutorial](https://www.unknowncheats.me/forum/anti-cheat-bypass/439183-mouse-proxy-teensy-4-1-a.html)
 1) Override Arduino files (USB Mode Modification + Keyboard Interception)